-One of those logos illustrating how minimalism and negative space is a match made in heaven.
+One of those logos illustrating how minimalism and negative space design is a match made in heaven.

 21. Collinear Consulting

-One more modern logo that uses geometric shapes to show off; the concept really makes sense for this engineering brand.
+One more modern logo that uses geometric framing to show off; the concept really makes sense for this engineering brand.

 Uber is the best example of how using simple typography can make a big impression.
 Their logo is clean, recognizable and memorable.